human-centric-engineering/engineering-culture-index/questions/information.md

 Communication, Relationships, Alignment, Visibility, Documentation, Information Flows.

 ## Description
-Good judgement relies on information which is not distorted, delayed or withheld.
+Autonomy in making good judgements relies on information which is not distorted, delayed or withheld.
 Teams need access to reliable information in order to be self-organising and self-determined.
 Efficient and effective communication channels ensure that the right information gets to the right people at the right time.

 ## Questions